TheeCobra1/Whitelist-Manager/README.md

 ## Overview

 Welcome to the Whitelist Manager plugin!
-This tool enables easy management of a dynamic whitelist for your Rust server.
-Maintain exclusivity and security by controlling who can access your server.
+This tool provides efficient management of a dynamic whitelist for your Rust server.
+It ensures controlled access to your server, maintaining exclusivity and security.

 ## Features

-- **Dynamic Whitelisting:** Add and remove players from the whitelist effortlessly.
+- **Dynamic Whitelisting:** Easily add or remove players from the whitelist.
 - **Automatic Kicking:** Non-whitelisted players are automatically kicked upon joining.
-- **Whitelist Searching:** Search functionality to find players in the whitelist.
+- **Whitelist Searching:** Enhanced search functionality to locate players in the whitelist.
-- **Paginated Player Listing:** View all whitelisted players in a user-friendly paginated format.
+- **Paginated Player Listing:** Displays all whitelisted players in a user-friendly, paginated format.
-- **Permission Management:** Automatically grant or revoke `whitelistmanager.bypass` to whitelisted players.
+- **Localized Messages:** Improved interaction with color-coded and localized user messages.
-- **Enhanced User Messages:** Color-coded and clearer user messages for better interaction.
+- **Efficient Data Management:** Direct handling of data structures for optimized performance.

 ## Installation